 According to the latest statistics by the Centers for Disease Control and Prevention, knee replacements have nearly doubled across the country and hip replacements have risen substantially as well.
 The majority of people getting knee or hip replacements are over 65 years old, and it has been found that women are less likely to have complications related to their surgery.
 That’s why there are significant benefits of getting joint replacement surgery at a quality facility like El Camino Hospital.
 The orthopedic team offers comprehensive joint care, including minimally invasive knee surgery as well as anterior hip replacement.
 What’s more, El Camino Hospital has a low infection rate post-surgery, a low hip fracture-rate during hip replacement surgery, and has been given the Gold Seal of Approval® from The Joint Commission for hip and knee replacement and hip fracture surgery.

 Contact your physician for a referral to our orthopedic program.
-If you don’t have a primary care physician, call us at 800-216-5556 or click here.

 To learn more about the breadth of our orthopedic care, click here.